CompositeRequest

 GetRingBufferFormats

-Retrieves the ring buffer formats supported by a RING_BUFFER ENDPOINT type processing element in the topology supported by this driver as returned by GetElements from fuchsia.hardware.audio.signalprocessing.
+Retrieves the ring buffer formats supported by a RING_BUFFER processing element in the topology supported by this driver as returned by GetElements from fuchsia.hardware.audio.signalprocessing.
 Returns SHOULD_WAIT if the ring buffer formats are not available at the time, the client may retry at a later time.
 Returns INVALID_ARGS if the processing_element_id does not match an id returned by GetElements.
-Returns WRONG_TYPE if the ElementType of the element represented by the id is not ENDPOINT with EndpointType RING_BUFFER.
-Retrieving multiple SupportedFormats allows for cases where exclusive combinations of the parameters in SupportedFormats may be supported.
+Returns WRONG_TYPE if the ElementType of the element represented by the id is not RING_BUFFER.
+Retrieving multiple SupportedFormats2 allows for cases where exclusive combinations of the parameters in SupportedFormats2 may be supported.
+The vector returned to the caller must contain at least one entry.

 Fields